amxra/React-native-shopping-list/README.md

 * 'npm i react-native-vector-icons' to access icons, install in project

-* Link any assest installed, e.g for linking vector icons 'react-native link react-native-vectors-icons'
+* Link any assest installed, e.g for linking vector icons 'react-native link react-native-vector-icons'

 * npm i uuid , for randomised id when needed